AISS — Services

 • A roadmap with or without an implementation plan.

-• A roadmap including strategy and a progress monitoring checklist.
+• A roadmap with strategy and checklist to monitor progress.

 Implementing & integrating AI

-From preparation and selection to implementation, integration and sustainable embedding.
+From preparation and selection to implementation, integration and anchoring in your organisation.

 What this involves

-AI is complex and can deliver significant value, but correct implementation is crucial.
-It’s essential to involve all relevant stakeholders—especially end users—early in the process.
-This drives effective, efficient and sustainable adoption and integration of AI into daily work.
+AI is complex technology and can provide highly valuable contributions for you and your organisation, but correct implementation is crucial.
+It is essential to involve all relevant stakeholders, such as users, directly in the process.
+This ensures efficient, effective and sustainable use and integration of AI in your organisation.

 What you can expect

-• Support aligned to where you are: from selecting the right tool(s) and running a pilot to scaling, implementing and integrating.
+• Support at the point where your organisation currently is: from selecting the right AI tool(s) and running a pilot to scaling up, implementing and integrating.

-• Human-centred, holistic approach by involving stakeholders and strengthening collaboration.
+• Human-centred, holistic and inclusive approach by involving all stakeholders and fostering sustainable collaboration.

-• I act as a linking pin between parties to improve alignment and delivery.
+• I act as a 'linking pin' between stakeholders to strengthen collaboration.

 My approach

-1. Assess current state & preparation needs (incl.
-AI readiness).
+1. Map the current situation & required preparation (for example AI readiness).

 2. Evaluate and validate the intended AI tool(s).

-3. Create implementation plan/strategy and AI governance (incl. privacy, KPIs for evaluation & monitoring).
+3. Set up the implementation plan, strategy and AI governance (for example compliance with privacy legislation, KPIs for evaluation and monitoring).

 Deliverables